moyz-io/docker-web-toolkit/README.md

 If your services expose just one port, you can omit this label.

+You can also define a basic authentication for your services with these labels:

+    - traefik.http.middlewares.<your_app_name>_auth.basicauth.users=${traefik_auth}
+    - traefik.http.routers.<your_app_name>_secure.middlewares=traefik_auth
+    - ghosts.auth=true

+You can see the documentation for authentication on the [traefik documentation](https://doc.traefik.io/traefik/v2.0/middlewares/basicauth/).

 ## How to configure MailHog

 The application container have to be link with the `server_mail` network.